pinthecloud/athere-android/README.md

-Chupa Android Project by Pin the Cloud Inc.
+chupa by Pin the Cloud Inc.
 ==============
+It's chupa android project.
-It helps to pick up people who are in a same place.
+This application helps to pick up people who are in a same place.

 Homepage